• Home

 Step 4: Melt the Chocolate

-If you’re adding paraffin, add it to the melted almond bark and stir until it dissolves completely.
-It thins the chocolate slightly and makes it shinier when it sets.
+When adding paraffin, do so with the melted almond bark, and stir until it has completely dissolved.
+It will slightly thin the chocolate, but also make it shinier when it sets.

-Once melted, keep the chocolate warm over the double boiler on the lowest heat setting while you dip.
+Once the chocolate is melted, keep it warm over the double boiler on the lowest setting as you dip.

 Step 5: Dip and Set

-Work with a small batch of frozen balls at a time (8–10).
-Drop a ball into the chocolate, use a dipping fork or a regular fork to roll it around and coat it completely, then lift it out and tap the fork on the edge of the pot a few times to let excess chocolate drip off.
+You should manage a small amount of frozen balls at a time (8–10).
+Enter a ball into the chocolate, then use a dipping fork or regular fork to roll it around and fully coat it.
+Once that is done, lift it out and tap the fork on the edge of the pot a few times to let the extra chocolate drip off.
+Place it on the tray that is lined with parchment paper.

 Finished crunchy peanut butter balls with chocolate coating on wax paper